bradyclifford/bradyclifford.github.io/_posts/2023-04-25-Conways-Law.md

 published: true
 ---

-# Conway’s Law and the Reverse Conway Maneuver

 One of the most important lessons I have learned in enterprise software architecture is that organizational structure matters just as much as technical architecture.

 Possibly more.